ic3top/devChallenges/button-component/README.md

 - Reusable button component, change color, icon or/and variant.

 ## Inspiration
 This my first tiny project from front-end category.
-It helped me better understood how to work with props.
+It helped me better understood how to work with props and dynamic styles in Vue framework.